 The four examples of a local area bank are provided and discussed as follows-

 - Coastal LAB Limited – This LAB was established on December 27, 1999.
-It has its headquarters located at Vijaywada, Andhra Pradesh and it currently operates in 3 contiguous district towns viz.
+Its headquarters is located at Vijaywada, Andhra Pradesh, and it currently operates in 3 contiguous district towns viz.
 West Godavari, Krishna, and Guntur.

 The banking activities are regulated and controlled by the RBI or Reserve Bank of India.
-Banking Regulation Act, 1949 is totally applicable in the case of LAB.
+The Banking Regulation Act, 1949, is totally applicable in the case of LAB.
 They are formed with an objective to bridge the gap between the credit requirements and availability in the rural and semi-urban areas.
-The four types of Local area banks are Coastal, Capital, Krishna Bhima Samruddhi and Subhadra Local Area Bank Limited, Kolhapur.
+The four types of Local area banks are Coastal, Capital, Krishna Bhima Samruddhi, and Subhadra Local Area Bank Limited, Kolhapur.

 This has been a guide to the Full Form of LAB and its definition.
-Here we discuss features, objectives of Local Area Bank along with an example, and functions.
+Here we discuss the features, objectives of Local Area Bank along with an example and functions.
 You may refer to the following articles to learn more about finance –